 Between 2013 and 2015, archaeological excavations took place before the Monastère des Augustines’ rehabilitation work of the Hôtel-Dieu de Québec.
 The work cooperative, Artefactuel, was entrusted with this project and supervised by archaeologist Nathalie Gaudreau.
 Let’s explore how unique these excavations were.

 The mere mention of a painful memory revives a hurt that seems to have been anchored in the depths of our being for a few months or many years.
 Recent research in neuroscience reveals that our memory is not a fixed process in time.
 It is possible to reactivate painful memories and free oneself from the raw emotions and mental blocks associated with them.
+Images, emotions and negatively coded perceptions in the emotional brain can be literally “reprogrammed.”
+These findings relate to one of Nietzsche’s famous maxims when he writes: “Using the past for living.”
+Here are some of the approaches that have demonstrated their effectiveness and benefits.

 A very old variety of grain close to our current wheat, kamut, has passed through the millennia, feeding the Egyptians up to today’s young people with a sweet tooth.
 Its high nutritive content, affordable cost, taste and wonderful texture appeals to many a palate.
 Not a gluten fan?
 Kamut is easily digestible—even for people who have a sensitive digestive system Spread the good news!